-While attending the Missouri Star Quilt Company Birthday Bash last week, I got the chance to meet, sit down and sew with a bunch of delightful volunteers for the Days for Girls organization.
+While attending the Missouri Star Quilt Company Birthday Bash last week, I got the chance to meet, sit down and sew with a bunch of delightful volunteers for this particular organization.
 MSQC had selected them as the volunteer charity sew-along partner for their Birthday Bash event.

-I’ve always been impressed with the Days for Girls program and I highlighted their cause in my Share Goodness list of opportunities for charitable sewing.
+I’ve always been impressed with this program; and I highlighted their cause in my Share Goodness list of opportunities for charitable sewing.

 This is Paula- she is a volunteer chapter director for Days for Girls in Cedar Rapids, Iowa.
 She was so gracious to let me put her on the spot and interview her about Days for Girls, what the volunteers do, and what the contents of the distributed kits contain and look like.